Hippopotamus: Distribution and status

-During the late Middle Pleistocene and Late Pleistocene (~300,000-40,000 years ago) Hippopotamus amphibius was present in Europe, extending as far north as England during the Eemian (130-115,000 years ago).
+Hippopotamus amphibius arrived in Europe around 560–460,000 years ago, during the Middle Pleistocene.
+The distribution of Hippopotamus amphibius in Europe during the Pleistocene was largely confined to Southern Europe, including the Iberian Peninsula, Italy, and Greece, but extended into northwestern Europe, including Great Britain (as far north as North Yorkshire), the Netherlands, and western Germany during interglacial periods, such as the Last Interglacial (130–115,000 years ago).
+Analysis of ancient DNA indicates that Late Pleistocene European hippopotamuses are closely related to and nested within the genetic diversity of living African hippopotamuses.
+The youngest records of the species in Europe are from the Late Pleistocene of Greece, and the Rhine Graben of southwest Germany, dating to around 40–30,000 years ago.

 Archaeological evidence exists of its presence in the Levant, dating to less than 3,000 years ago.
 The species was common in Egypt's Nile region during antiquity, but it has since been driven out.
-According to Pliny the Elder, in his time, the best location in Egypt for capturing this animal was in the Saite nome; the animal could still be found along the Damietta branch of the Nile after the Arab Conquest in 639.
+According to Pliny the Elder, in his time, the best location in Egypt for capturing this animal was in the Saite nome; the animal could still be found along the Damietta branch of the Nile after the Arab conquest in 639.
 Reports of the slaughter of the last hippo in Natal Province were made at the end of the 19th century.
 Hippos are still found in the rivers and lakes of the northern Democratic Republic of the Congo, Uganda, Tanzania, and Kenya, north through to Ethiopia, Somalia, and Sudan, west to The Gambia, and south to South Africa.